DROUGHT IN THE PACIFIC

 HUMAN DIMENSIONS OF DROUGHT

-This project by the Pacific RISA is summarized by “Drought is a part of the natural climate cycle and will continue to occur in Hawaiʻi.
+Pacific RISA, a NOAA CAP team, carried out a project aimed at better understanding the perceptions of and responses to drought risk by farmers, ranchers, and service providers.
+The project can be summarized by “Drought is a part of the natural climate cycle and will continue to occur in Hawaiʻi.
 To prepare optimally, agricultural decision makers need to consider drought impacts on both natural and human systems.
 However, information about drought risk perceptions, experiences, and responses are not quantified easily.
 In this study we used qualitative research methods to assess the human dimensions of drought impacts among farmers, ranchers, and service providers in the agricultural sector in Hawaiʻi.
 The specific aims were to: (1) Describe mental models of drought risk, with a focus on identifying specific socio-cultural impacts; and (2) Identify links between drought mental models and planning and management activities.”